SDearing/Software_Development_Lifecycles/README.md

 # Software_Development_Lifecycles
-## The Types of Software Development
+## The Different Types of Software Life Cycles
 ### Waterfall Model
 #### What is the Waterfall Lifecycle?
 The waterfall software development lifecylce describes a sequential process that follows certain stages in a linear downward order (like a waterfall), with little flexibility, meaning that to progress to the next step you must complete the one prior and you cannot jump between stages.
 The logical nature of the sequential process in the waterfall method is why the waterfall method is commonly used as the design process in the industry, however this model is more recently being .
 The stages are, in order: